I love Apple products but honestly, I’m not a fan of iCloud.

 The answer is: No, you can’t!

-However, there’s a solution to “hack” it — using a third-party tool to bypass the limitation set by Apple iCloud, and you can download all your iCloud pictures to a PC or Mac in just a few minutes.
+However, there’s a way to “hack” it — using a third-party tool to bypass the limitation set by Apple iCloud, and you can download all your iCloud pictures to a PC or Mac in just a few minutes.

-That’s why I’m writing this article to show you how 🙂
+That’s why I’m writing this article to show you how 🙂 Let’s get started.

-Note: AnyTrans is a popular iOS/Android manager software that’s sort of like iTunes, but way more powerful.
+Note: AnyTrans is a popular iPhone manager software that’s sort of like iTunes, but way more powerful.
 It’s not freeware though, a trial version is available to download and use on Windows PC or Mac.
-I used the free trial version and it helped download all my iCloud photos without problems.
+I used the free trial version and it helped me download all my iCloud photos without problems.

 Step 3: Input your iCloud account info and hit “Login to iCloud”.
 AnyTrans promises never to retain any of our Apple account info or content!